KmariK/luxury-loom-interiors/README.md

 4. Performance
 5. Device testing
+6. Device compatibility
+The website was tested on the following devices:
+- Chromebook Plus 14a
+- Iphone 12pro Max
-6. Browser compatibility
+7. Browser compatibility
+The website was tested on the following browsers:
+- Google Chrome
+- Microsoft Edge

-7. Testing user stories
+8. Testing user stories

 ### Bugs